Message from the Chair, Teresita Bellido, Ph.D.

-Dr. Bellido is a Professor and Chair of the Department of Physiology and Biophysics in the UAMS College of Medicine, as of July 1, 2020.
+Dr. Bellido is a Professor and Chair of the Department of Physiology and Cell Biology in the UAMS College of Medicine, as of July 1, 2020.
 She has joint appointments in the Department of Medicine, Division of Endocrinology and Metabolism, and in the Department of Orthopaedics, College of Medicine, University of Arkansas for Medical Sciences (UAMS).
 Dr. Bellido is also a non-clinician Research Career Investigator, at the Central Arkansas Veterans Healthcare System – John L. McClellan Memorial Hospital, in Little Rock, Arkansas.

 She is a highly respected scientist, internationally known leader in bone research, highly committed also to mentorship and faculty development.
 Her research focuses on signal transduction in bone and muscle, with particular emphasis on osteocyte biology in health and disease and the mechanisms of hormonal action in the musculoskeletal system.

 Bellido holds multiple major grants from the National Institutes of Health (NIH) and the Veterans Administration.
 She serves on the Skeletal Biology Development and Disease Study Section for the NIH, and is the current president of the American Society for Bone and Mineral Research (ASBMR), the premier international society of the field.